uktrade/matchbox/docs/client/link-data.md

 ## 5. Building and running the DAG

-Once you've defined all your steps, you can build and run the complete [`DAG`][matchbox.client.dags.DAG].
+Once you've defined all your steps, you can build and run the complete [`DAG`][matchbox.common.dags.DAG].

 === "Example"
     ```python
-    from matchbox.client.dags import DAG
+    from matchbox.common.dags import DAG

     # Create the DAG
     my_dag = DAG()